zestia/ember-simple-infinite-scroller/README.md

 <a href="http://emberobserver.com/addons/ember-infinite-scroller"><img src="http://emberobserver.com/badges/ember-infinite-scroller.svg"></a> &nbsp; <a href="https://david-dm.org/amk221/ember-infinite-scroller#badge-embed"><img src="https://david-dm.org/amk221/ember-infinite-scroller.svg"></a> &nbsp; <a href="https://david-dm.org/amk221/ember-infinite-scroller#dev-badge-embed"><img src="https://david-dm.org/amk221/ember-infinite-scroller/dev-status.svg"></a> &nbsp; <a href="https://codeclimate.com/github/amk221/ember-infinite-scroller"><img src="https://codeclimate.com/github/amk221/ember-infinite-scroller/badges/gpa.svg" /></a> &nbsp; <a href="http://travis-ci.org/amk221/ember-infinite-scroller"><img src="https://travis-ci.org/amk221/ember-infinite-scroller.svg?branch=master"></a>

 This Ember addon provides a simple component that fires an action whenever it is scrolled to the bottom.
-Allow you to load more data.
+Allowing you to load more data.
 It is not coupled to Ember-Data like some other infinite scrolling implementations.

 ### Installation
 ```